quioteframework/quioteframework.github.io/src/content/docs/propulsion/basics/relationships.md

 </table>
 ```

-Cross-reference tables with more than two primary-key columns (an extra `type` discriminator column, say) generate additional parameters and an `ObjectCombinationCollection`-returning `getGroupTypes()`-style accessor — this shape is unchanged from Propel 1; consult Propel 1's original [relationships documentation](https://propelorm.github.io/documentation/04-relationships.html#more-than-two-primary-keys) for the full multi-column-primary-key method signatures if your schema needs one.
+Cross-reference tables with more than two primary-key columns (an extra `type` discriminator column, say) aren't specially supported — Propulsion's generator only ever pairs the two foreign keys of a cross-reference table when building the `addXXX()`/`getXXX()`/`countXXX()` accessors, so a third primary-key column doesn't get its own combination accessor.
+Stick to the two-foreign-key shape shown above.

 ## One-to-one relationships